prateek147/DVIA-v2/README.md

 ## Installing DVIA on any iOS device

-The best way to install DVIA is using <a href="www.cydiaimpactor.com/ ">Cydia Impactor</a>
+The best way to install DVIA from a Mac is using <a href="https://support.apple.com/en-ae/apple-configurator ">Apple Configurator App</a>.
+If you are using Windows or Linux, you can use AltStore, Cydia Impactor etc. A paid developer account might be required in some cases.

 ### Steps
 1. Create an Apple ID https://appleid.apple.com/account